ihreapotheken/IA-SDK-iOS/README.md

 [Presentation](./docs/Presentation.md)

 # Full example code
-This is full code for example app that has **Product Search** feature on one tab and **Cart** feature on another.
+This is full code for example app that has product search on one tab and cart on another.
 These two features will internally communicate, e.g. when you add some product from search or any other screen, it will be added to cart.

 ```swift
 import SwiftUI